 Testim has over 15 integrations with issue tracking solutions as well as continuous integration software.
 Just like Perfecto Scriptless, it is powered by Selenium and thus won’t lock you into a painful choice of sticking with Testim or starting from scratch.

 Just like aqua, Testim is hovering around the 4.5 score on review websites.
 Customers are happy with the AI functionality, but there are multiple reports of a non-intuitive user interface and limited mobile testing.
 Luckily, there is a free trial option to see if the UI will be a deal breaker for you.

-ACCELQ is a no-code test automation platform that was launched in 2014.
-It is used by Intel, Pfizer, and United Airlines among others.
+ACCELQ, an AI-based test automation tool, is a no-code platform launched in 2014.
+It is used by Intel, Pfizer, and United Airlines.

 What differentiates ACCELQ from other automation-focused AI solutions is the wide scope.
 The company provides dedicated solutions for web, mobile, and API testing.
-They also boast of offering these three options alongside a space for manual QA, but aqua’s test management software natively unites manual and automated testing as well.
-Most other AI-powered solutions that don’t have issue management themselves will integrate with third-party solutions for that, too.
+They also boast of offering these three options alongside a space for manual QA, but aqua’s test management software natively unites manual and automated testing.
+Most other AI-powered solutions without issue management will integrate with third-party solutions for that, too.

 The solution has a serviceable range of integrations with open-source automation frameworks and continuous integration solutions.
 The no-code component creates tests that cover all prominent frameworks, including React and AngularJS.